GenomicsAotearoa/Introduction-to-R/docs/07-knitr-markdown.md

     run the following code:

     ```r
-    # this is already installed on NeSI
+    # these is already installed on NeSI
     # install.packages('tinytex')
     # tinytex::install_tinytex()
     ```
 ## Simple Examples

 Two simple examples of Markdowns with the data we have been using can be copied to your R4Genomics directory.
-Jump over to the terminal tab, bottom left, beside **consol** in your RStudio session.
+Jump over to the **Terminal tab**, bottom left, beside **Consol** in your RStudio session.
 Note the use of the `*` as a wildcard, meaning the copy command will look for **ALL** `.Rmd` files in the directory.

 ```bash
 cp /nesi/project/nesi02659/R4Genomics/*.Rmd ~/R4Genomics
 ```

-You will then see them in you RStudio `Files` tab, click to open.
+You will then see them in your RStudio `Files` tab, click to open.

 ## Resources